Physician Assisted Suicide (PAS)

 New York you may get less admirable results."
 2

-2005-MAR-31: Florida: Terri Schiavo died: During 1990, when she ws 26 years-of-age, the supply of oxygen to her brain was stopped temporarily.
+- 2005-MAR-31: Florida: Terri Schiavo died: During 1990, when she was 26 years-of-age, the supply of oxygen to her brain was interrupted temporarily.
 She was left in a vegetative state.
 Her husband advocated removal of her feeding tube in 1998.
-After seven years of battles in the Florida Legislature and Courts, the tube was removed.
+After years of battling in the Florida Legislature and Courts, the tube was removed.
 She died 13 days later.
 An autopsy later revealed that, contrary to her parents' beliefs, she "was in a persistent vegetative state. ... she had massive and irreversible brain damage and was blind."
 7

-hears arguments on Oregon's law: Oral arguments will be heard by the
+hears arguments on Oregon's law: Oral arguments were heard by the

 U.S. Supreme Court in its first assisted suicide case since 1997 --